patrick-kidger/torchcde/EXTENDING.md

 #### The rules

-- First of all, whatever your interpolation / curve-fitting / etc. strategy is, it should inherit from `torchcontroldiffeq.Path`, and implement the `derivative(t)` (and optionally `evaluate(t)`) method.
+- First of all, whatever your interpolation / curve-fitting / etc. strategy is, it should inherit from `torchcontroldiffeq.Path`, and implement the `derivative(t)` (and optionally `evaluate(t)`) methods.

-- Second, your path probably depends on some tensors that you've computed.
+- Second, your path probably depends on some tensors that you've computed from the data.
 When recording these tensors in `__init__`, make sure to wrap them in `torchcontroldiffeq.ComputedParameter`s.
 (See how it's done in the existing strategies.)

 #### Why these rules?